The Future CFO of the Year Award, partnered by ACCA

 Daniel Cheetham - Durham University, Economics

-Daniel is an economics student at the University of Durham, where he is also an analyst for the Student Investment Fund and has contributed to a consulting project for Durham Wildlife Trust.
-He is heavily involved in the dance society as social secretary and as a member of the successful competition team.
-Daniel also works with young people through volunteering at university, as a team mentor for the National Citizen Service and with Linkable, a disability charity.
-He enjoys travelling and has recently been interrailing through Eastern Europe.
+Daniel spent summer 2020 with HSBC as an investment banking analyst.
+He is an economics student at the University of Durham, where he has been an analyst for the Student Investment Fund and has contributed to a consulting project for Durham Wildlife Trust.
+He has also acted as social secretary of the dance society and as a member of the successful competition team.
+Daniel has also worked with young people through volunteering at university, as a team mentor for the National Citizen Service and with Linkable, a disability charity.
+He enjoys travelling and has interrailed through Eastern Europe.

 Zainub Absar - University of Nottingham, Industrial Economics

-Zainub is an industrial economics student at the University of Nottingham and a BP STEM scholar.
+Zainub joined HSBC as a summer analyst for three months in 2020.
+She is an industrial economics student at the University of Nottingham and a BP STEM scholar.
 She is the corporate relations executive of Enactus Nottingham, a student-run network of transformative social enterprises.
 Through Enactus, she came second in the Business Engagement Competition hosted by Enterprise Rent-A-Car, alongside winning the UK Nationals competition twice consecutively – taking them to the semi-final at the 2019 World Cup.
 Zainub enjoys discovering new skills, including coding platformer games during her internship at IBM, figuring out how to fix bikes through her years of cycling holding impromptu photoshoots and learning how to play badminton.

 Agrim Manchanda | Imperial College London | Electronic and Information Engineering Alice McCutcheon | Loughborough University | Industrial Design and Technology Andrew Tang | University of Cambridge | Economics Daniel Cheetham | Durham University | Economics Jess Toudic | University of Oxford | Mathematics Kaira den Hartog | King's College London | Law Lukasz Kowalski | Coventry University | Biomedical Science Zainub Absar | University of Nottingham | Industrial Economics